Make your tea time creamy and sweet with milk tea. Super simple and delicious, my milk tea recipe is made special with half and half and brown sugar.

 I’m using loose tea but you can use tea bags instead.
-I’m using 2 teaspoons of tea which is the same as using 2 tea bags.
+I’m using 2 teaspoons of loose tea which is the same amount as using 2 tea bags.

-Add the brown sugar right after you pour in your tea so that it can dissolve quickly in the hot tea.
-Stir.
+Add 1 teaspoon of brown sugar right after you pour in your tea so that it can dissolve quickly in the hot tea.

 Now is the fun part.
 Pour in the half & half and watch it swirl around in the black tea.